nosana-ci/nosana-programs/README.md

 # Nosana Program Library

-Library of Solana Programs used in the Nosana network.
+Library of Solana programs used in the Nosana Network.

 ## ⚠ Warning